 One of my most often asked questions during back to school time is, “When do we start science?”.
 I’ve never met a child who didn’t love science and especially science experiments.
-These teaching ideas and beginning of the year science activities will help you introduce science in your classroom and lay a foundation for future science lessons.
+When planning science at the beginning of the year, these teaching ideas and back to school science activities will help you introduce science in your classroom and lay a foundation for your future science lessons.

 Most students arrive in my classroom knowing what a scientist is and have an idea of what a scientist does.
 Expand on that knowledge by reading books about scientists and the process they use.
 Take the opportunity to discuss science as knowledge and understanding about our natural world that is based on facts that scientists learn through observation, experimenting, collaboration, and problem solving.